Robinss2014/deMobo_Sprout/README.md

 -------------------------------------------------

 	Instructions:
+		1. Get others folder from Dropbox
-		After modified and saves the files, run nw.exe will launch the application in Sprout.
+		2. After modified and saves the files, run nw.exe will launch the application in Sprout.

 -------------------------------------------------
 	Descriptions: